 15 Foods Anti-Aging Experts Eat Every Day

 This hearty protein is full of good-for-you nutrients, including linoleic acid.
 “This is an essential fatty acid your body can’t make, so you must consume it in your diet,” says Joan Salge Blake, EdD, RDN, a clinical associate professor of nutrition at Boston University.
 “It’s also the most abundant fatty acid in your skin.
 In a study of about 4,000 women, people with a diet higher in linoleic acid were associated with a lower likelihood of skin atrophy, better known as the thinning of your skin and which also magnifies wrinkles on your face.
 The older women in the study who had lower dietary intakes of both linoleic acid and vitamin C also had drier skin.”
 Edamame is delicious slightly salted and served as a snack, mixed into a stir-fry, or even blended into a breakfast smoothie.
-Here are the anti-aging secrets dermatologists won’t tell you for free.
+Check out these other edamame recipes for more ideas.

-“I always make room for grapes in my daily diet.” says Amidor, a nutrition partner with Grapes from California.
+“I always make room for grapes in my daily diet,” says Amidor.
 “The antioxidants and other polyphenols found in heart-healthy grapes may also play a role in healthy aging.
 Preliminary studies suggest that grape polyphenols may contribute to brain health, colon health, eye health, and more.
 And they appear to help maintain cell health, which of course is critical to our overall health.
 Polyphenols are found in every part of the grape—the skin, flesh, and seeds—and in grapes of all colors, including red, green, and black.”
 Snack on frozen grapes, add them to a salad, or whip up a grape crostini.